TGlock/G9/README.md

 - **Error Handling:** All errors bubble to a single block
 - **Two Dependencies** A database driver and multipart/form-data parsing

-### Application File System Structure ###
-The directory structure of an application using G9 might as follows:

-  - app
-    - config.js
-    - api
-      - api_users.js
-      - api_xxxxx.js
-    - lib
-      - database.js
-      - utils.js
-    - web  (can be located on any reachable drive. root of \web is supplied in config.)
-      - static
-        - htm
-        - img
-        - css
-        - js
-  - g9
-    - lib
-      - g9.js
-      - compress.js
-      - router.js
-      - sender.js
-      - sessions.js
-      - cookie.js
-      - logger.js
-      - mime.js
-      - multipart.js
-      - (etc)

-  Notes:
-  - app and g9 are sibling directories.
-  - app contains api endpoints such as users etc.
-  - app manages database and associated driver and code
-  - app dictates static file response via functions in g9/sender.js
-  - app dictates compression rules via functions in g9/compress.js
-  - app can utilize a file system watcher to look for changes and recompress etc.

----
- ### Request, Response ###

-  Request handler functions need only accept a request and response.
-E.g. myhandler = async (req, res) => { ... }

-  Early versions of g9 explored a third "context" (ctx) parameter similar to other frameworks.
-Ultimately decided to minimally decorate the request and response objects rather than create an additional context object.
-Use of symbols (in progress) should help avoid name collisions if 3rd party packages are introduced.

-  The native node request and response objects are minimally decorated in the G9.augment method method.

-  A lesson learned was that use of middleware that needs to alter the response requires some mechanism to hold (buffer) the response until the last middleware returns.

-  However, this is at odds with streaming responses; thus there is functionality to support both requirements simultaneously.

 ---
  ### Router ###
   Supports